jasonharrison/BasicGoBot/README.md

 ## BasicGoBot

-A collection of simple IRC bots written in [The Go Programming Language](https://golang.org/).
+A collection of simple IRC bots written in [the Go programming language](https://golang.org/).

 `basic/` contains a simple IRC bot.